AkashRajpurohit/ts-npm-template/CONTRIBUTING.md

 ### Commit messages

 Please make sure to follow the [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/) format while making changes.
-This helps in generating changelogs and versioning the package.
+While this is not a strict requirement, it is the general practice followed in this project.

 ### Changesets